-I recently stayed in a Vrbo, which is like Airbnb, but for renting an entire home instead of an individual room.
+I recently stayed in a Vrbo rental.
 It was a really nice place with a high-tech security system.
 We knew it was high-tech because we accidentally triggered it early one morning.

 I knew there wasn't a special authorization protocol.
 This rep read the sincerity in my frustration and made a judgment call to go against his company's standards.
 That's not just customer service, that's customer care.

 In this post, we'll explain what customer care is and how it differs from customer service.
 Then, we'll wrap things up by listing a few customer care examples from real companies.

 Customer care describes how people are treated when they interact with a brand.
 This includes all experiences with the company and its employees before, during, and after a purchase.
 Customer care is an important aspect of customer service because it fosters an emotional connection with the brand's community.